 Throughout the measurement process, I was really impressed by Syafiq’s dedication to the details.
 For example, he even pinned up the bottom of the jacket to make it shorter, so as to give me a better idea how the fit of my actual garment would look like!
 He didn’t just say: “Oh, it will look shorter”.
 He took initiative, and went the extra mile.
 Kudos to Syafiq for that!

-After two weeks, I dropped by again to try out the actual garments.
+After four weeks, I dropped by again to try out the actual garments.
 After greeting me warmly, Syafiq first proceeded to inspect the fit of the dress shirt.
-Here, his stickler for details shown through again – he was unsatisfied with the way the sleeve draped, the little bumps caused by my uneven shoulders, as well as the excess fabric around the waist.
-He duly noted these down for alteration, and even assured me that he will be oversee the alterations himself.
+Here, his stickler for details is shown through again – he was unsatisfied with the way the sleeve draped, the little bumps caused by my uneven shoulders, as well as the excess fabric around the waist.
+He duly noted these down for alteration, and even assured me that he will be overseeing the alterations himself.

 Conclusion – so Edit Suits Co. “shiok” or not?